alexgolec/schwab-py/docs/auth.rst

 Before we begin, however, note that this guide is meant to users who want to run applications on their own machines, without distributing them to others.
-If you plan on distributing your app, or if you plan on running it on a server and allowing access to other users, this login flow is not for you.
+If you plan on distributing your app, or if you plan on running it on a server and allowing access to other users, these login flows are not for you.

 ---------------